Shottle railway station: History

-Shottle remained open until 16 June 1947, when the Wirksworth branch passenger service was withdrawn on a temporary basis in response to postwar fuel shortages.
+Shottle remained open until 16 June 1947, when the Wirksworth branch passenger service was withdrawn on a temporary basis in response to post-war fuel shortages.
 This was made permanent with effect from May 1949, when the line was removed from the summer timetable.
 Freight facilities remained rail-served at Shottle until 2 March 1964, while the branch continued to be used for mineral traffic until December 1989.

-The station buildings, platform and former railway cottages remain, the former and part of the station yard being owned by a local oil distribution company who use the building as their headquarters and have repaired its structure in a sympathetic manner.
+The station buildings, platform and former railway cottages remain; the former and part of the station yard are owned by a local oil distribution company, which uses the building as their headquarters and have repaired its structure in a sympathetic manner.
 Public access to the site is limited.

-The Branch is owned by WyvernRail plc and forms part of the Heritage Ecclesbourne Valley Railway.
-The section of the line through Shottle is now in use by passenger services (as is the station itself that has now recently reopened to passengers for the very first time in 65 years since 1947).
-However, the platform is open (but the station building remains within privacy).
+The branch line is owned by WyvernRail plc and forms part of the heritage Ecclesbourne Valley Railway.
+The section of the line through Shottle is now in use by passenger services, as is the station itself that has now recently reopened to passengers for the very first time in 65 years since 1947.
+The platform is open but the station building remains private.

 Principal traffic on this section comprises road/rail plant that uses the line as part of a formal acceptance procedure for the Rail Safety and Standards Board (RSSB).
 To support these operations, siding space has been reinstated at the site.

-During the 2012 season, a passing loop was constructed at Shottle, allowing train services to continue while the platform was being rebuilt, and the pointwork at the southern end having slewed into a Y-shape over the winter months.
+During the 2012 season, a passing loop was constructed at Shottle allowing train services to continue while the platform was being rebuilt; the pointwork at the southern end having slewed into a Y-shape over the winter months.
 A temporary 8 mph speed limit is in place.
 As of March 2016, two-train running is now possible following completion of rebuilding work, increasing train services to approximately seven round-trip services a day.

+A second platform is currently under construction at the station.